PurpleBooth/git-mit/CONTRIBUTING.md

 ### Is it of good quality

 -   Are there unit tests
--   Are there end to end tests
+-   Are there end-to-end tests
 -   Has the documentation in [docs](./README.md#docs) been updated
 -   Are the lints all passing
 -   Is the pull request reasonably small, or split over multiple